jessepav/lacygoill-wiki-backup/vim/mapping.md

     $ vim -Nu NONE +'ino bc –' +'echo execute("ino bc")' i  bc          * ^S~

-Also, note how the output of `:ino bc –` is empty; it could be another bug...
+Also, note how the rhs is empty in the output of `:ino bc`; it could be another bug...

 The issue is not linked to `execute()`, since we can reproduce with `:redir`.
 I can reproduce the issue with an abbreviation too.